 Reviewing the project's source files

 Browsers don't natively support JavaScript modules, such as those used to import React.
-Instead, React projects commonly use Webpack to convert code written with JavaScript modules, along with other assets, into browser-ready files.
+Instead, React projects commonly use JavaScript bundlers like Rollup or Webpack to convert code written with JavaScript modules, along with other assets, into browser-ready files.

-The app scaffold uses Webpack to build Zendesk app files from source files in the src folder.
-When run, Webpack places the final app files in a dist folder in the project's root.
+The app scaffold uses Vite, which uses Rollup under the hood to build Zendesk app files from source files in the src folder.
+When run, the final app files will be placed in a dist folder in the project's root.

-As part of the build, Webpack bundles any required JavaScript for the app into a single file.
-You can configure starting points for the bundle in the entry.app array of webpack.config.js.
-Your project uses src/javascripts/locations/ticket_sidebar.js as a starting point:
+As part of the build, Vite bundles any required JavaScript, CSS and static assets for the app.
+You can configure starting points for the bundle in the build.rollupOptions.input object of vite.config.js.
+Your project uses src/index.html as a starting point:

 Adding the timeline component

-Next, update the App module to fetch the ticket requester's events.
+Next, update the TicketSideBar component to fetch the ticket requester's events.
 Use Zendesk Garden's Timeline component to display the events in the app.

 To add the timeline component

-1. In the src/javascripts/modules folder, open app.js.
+2. In the src/app/locations folder, open TicketSideBar.jsx.
 Replace the file's contents with the following:

-The code exports the App module as a class.
-When initialized, the class uses the ZAF client's get() method to fetch the ticket requester's user id.
+The code exports the TicketSideBar component.
+It uses the ZAF client's get() method to fetch the ticket requester's user id.
 It then uses the id to make a request() call to the Get Zendesk User Events endpoint.
 The endpoint returns up to five events for the requester.

 The file also imports the toSentenceCase and formatDate functions to format event values.
 You'll create these functions in the next step.

-3. In the src/javascripts/lib folder, open helpers.js.
+3. Finally, in the src/lib folder, create a new file named formatting.js.
 Add the following toSentenceCase and formatDate functions to the bottom of the file:

 .../*** Helper to convert snake case strings to sentence case* @param {String} string Snake case string* @return {String} Sentence case string*/export function toSentenceCase (string) { const finalString = string.replace(/_/g, ' ') return finalString.charAt(0).toUpperCase() + finalString.slice(1)}